Please confirm topic selection

 • indications

-• Type II in elderly who are not surgical candidates
+• type II fracture in the elderly who are not surgical candidates

-• union is unlikely, however a fibrous union should provide sufficient stability except in the case of major trauma
+• union is unlikely; however, a fibrous union should provide sufficient stability except in major trauma

 • technique